ADAI Helps People Increase Their Independence

-Welcome to Assistance Dogs for Achieving Independence, A Program of the Ability Center, located in our new, state of the art, Training Center in Sylvania, Ohio.
-Assistance Dogs helps children and adults with disabilities achieve greater independence by training and placing service and therapy dogs to assist with the individual’s daily needs.
-For over 25 years, our assistance dogs have helped transform the lives of over 250 individuals and their communities.
-From children with muscular dystrophy and spina bifada to adults with cerebral palsy and spinal cord injuries, our service dogs provide their owners with self-reliance, self confidence and self-esteem, and most importantly, a chance to live their lives to the fullest potential.
-Our therapy dogs, equally highly trained, offer comfort and companionship to children in schools, persons in nursing homes and individuals with developmental disabilities, autism and Down’s Syndrome.
+Welcome to Assistance Dogs for Achieving Independence, a program of The Ability Center, located in Sylvania, Ohio.
+ADAI helps children and adults with disabilities achieve greater independence by training and placing service and therapy dogs to assist with the individual’s daily needs.
+For over 25 years, our assistance dogs have helped transform the lives of individuals and their communities.
+Our therapy dogs, equally highly trained, offer comfort and companionship to children in schools, and individuals with developmental disabilities including autism and Down Syndrome.

-At Assistance Dogs, volunteers allow us to provide these essential services to those with disabilities and special needs.
-From corporate sponsors to grade school children who raise money by baking and selling dog biscuits, Assistance Dogs is extremely grateful for the generosity of our donors and volunteers.
+At ADAI, volunteers and sponsors allow us to provide these essential services to those with disabilities and special needs.
 With their support, we will continue to train and provide service and therapy dogs to enhance the lives of more and more individuals.